Bade Achhe Lagte Hain: Plot

-Ram Kapoor is an unmarried, wealthy, established, and well-reputed Mumbai-based businessman in his early forties.
-Priya Sharma is a working woman in her early thirties and comes from a middle-class Mumbai family.
-Ram's half-sister, Natasha Kapoor, and Priya's brother, Kartik Sharma fall in love and have to consider the Hindu culture taboo of younger siblings marrying before their elder siblings.
-Ram has yet to select a prospective spouse so the marriage of Kartik and Natasha is pending.
+42 year old Ram Kapoor is an unmarried, wealthy, established, and well-reputed Mumbai-based Punjabi Hindu businessman.
+33 year old Priya Sharma is a diligent working woman and comes from a middle-class Mumbai family.
+Ram's stepmother Niharika only uses him for money and is responsible for creating misunderstandings between his parents Amarnath Kapoor and Krishna Kapoor when he was 22, which led to Ram's mother Krishna leaving the house.

+Ram's best friend Vikram is worried about Ram’s singleness and wants him to get married.
+Ram's spoilt half-sister, Natasha Kapoor, and Priya's brother, Kartik Sharma, fall in love and have to consider the Hindu culture taboo of younger siblings marrying before their elder siblings.
+Ram has yet to select a prospective spouse so the marriage of Kartik and Natasha must wait.

-There is a solution.
-Ram and Priya agree to the Punjabi practice of watta satta although Priya dislikes the economic disparity between their families.
-Ram and Priya considers each other arrogant and quarrelsome.
-They become closer with time and consummate their marriage.
+Thus, Ram and Priya agree to the practice of watta satta although Priya dislikes the economic disparity between their families.
+Ram and Priya consider each other arrogant and quarrelsome.
+However they grow respect for each other with time and get married.
+Niharika is unhappy as Ram and Priya's relationship is improving day by day.

-Kartik and Natasha are about to divorce as Natasha is unable to adapt to her reduced economic status.
-The divorce provokes disagreements between Ram and Priya.
-Priya, however solves things between Kartik and Natasha and mends their marriage.
-Priya is pregnant, has an accident that others believe has killed her.
-She moves to Dubai.

-5 years later

-In Dubai, Priya lives with her and Ram's daughter, Pihu.
-Ram and Priya cross paths.
-Ram is furious at Priya for abandoning him and seeks custody of Pihu.
-Priya returns to Kapoors to be with Ram.
-They have daughters, Myra and Pari.

-8 years later

-Pihu, Myra and Pari are grown up.
-Pihu, who is a spoiled brat now, falls in love with her college friend Varun.
-Priya objects this as Varun's father was probable candidate for Ram.
-This makes Pihu to hate Priya.
-Priya finds Pihu and Varun together.
-Pihu accuses Varun of raping her.
-Priya finds the truth and tries to rectify Pihu's misdeeds.
-Varun is shocked by Pihu's betrayal and kills himself.
-Priya and Pihu meet with an accident and Priya falls into a coma.